How to make a standing gnome

 Attach mittens: Insert the mitten into the sleeve end and either glue with fabric fusion glue or sew.
 (I find that gluing allows me to keep the mitten straight.)
 Allow to dry completely.

-Insert styrofoam ball into knitted hat or sock
+Insert a styrofoam ball into a knitted hat or sock

 Place the ball inside of the sock/hat and pull it snuggly around the ball.